EVA is registered trademark of Stern Stewart.

 The economic spread ratio exhibited considerable fluctuation between 2017 and 2021.
 Initially negative, the ratio improved significantly in 2020 before declining again in 2021.
 This movement correlates with changes in economic profit and invested capital over the same period.

-The economic spread ratio’s movement suggests a changing relationship between returns generated from invested capital and the cost of that capital.
+The economic spread ratio’s movement suggests a changing relationship between returns generated and the capital employed.
 The positive value in 2020 indicates that returns exceeded the cost of capital, while the negative values in other years suggest the opposite.
 The magnitude of the negative values indicates the extent to which returns fell short of the cost of capital.

-The economic spread ratio’s positive value in 2020 aligns with the positive economic profit reported for that year.
+- The economic spread ratio’s positive value in 2020 aligns with the positive economic profit reported for that year.
 Conversely, the negative economic spread ratios in 2017, 2018, 2019, and 2021 correspond with negative economic profit values.
-This correlation suggests that the economic spread ratio is a direct reflection of the company’s ability to generate profit exceeding its capital costs.
+This correlation suggests that the economic spread ratio is directly influenced by the absolute value of economic profit.

-Invested capital increased consistently throughout the period, rising from US$498,789 thousand in 2017 to US$2,842,921 thousand in 2021.
-While economic profit was positive in 2020, the substantial increase in invested capital in subsequent years appears to have contributed to the return to a negative economic spread ratio in 2021.
-This suggests that the growth in invested capital may not have been matched by a proportional increase in economic profit.
+- Invested capital increased consistently throughout the period, rising from US$498,789 thousand in 2017 to US$2,842,921 thousand in 2021.
+While economic profit was positive in 2020, the substantial increase in invested capital may have contributed to the subsequent decline in the economic spread ratio in 2021, despite a negative economic profit in that year.

 Economic Profit Margin